Rust for Java developers, part 2

 -ping our struct instances.

-We’ve indeed done most of this on struct
+We’ve indeed done most of this on struct by declaring our own new types and

 adding functions and methods to them.
 By doing this, we’ve seen how three

-and how these differ in their behavior with regards to the borrow
+and self and how these differ in their behavior with regards to the borrow

 checker and move semantics.